TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

     - Not allow teams to nominate conflicts during registration; but allow them to approach equity teams before, or during, the tournament to identify the conflict.
 Equity can then raise the issue with the tab team and adjudication core and it can be added to the tab.
     - Allow teams to nominate conflicts during registration; but have the adjudication core review the data for 'tactical' conflicts.
 These are usually relatively easily identified, although can be overlooked if the adjudication core does not know the  participants and/or if a non-blatant quantity are added.
 The adjudication core can then override the conflict, discuss it with the teams, or raise it with equity.
 However, if going down this route, the tab team should discuss with the adjudication core how to manage this process well-ahead of the tournament, and ensure they actually do review the conflicts prior to the first round — otherwise it will become a derailing distraction during critical time periods such as allocations.

-- As mentioned in the previous section, the adjudication team (possibly with equity) should provide some degree of guidance about what kinds of debating-related conflicts should be provided.
+- As mentioned in the previous section, the adjudication core (possibly with equity) should provide some degree of guidance about what kinds of debating-related conflicts should be provided.
 Obviously people should be able to self-define what constitutes a conflict, but there are circumstances where they are overly cautious and can be reassured that it is not necessary.
 The opposite problem may occur also, where many people may have a very high bar for what defines a conflict which could lead to perceptions of bias from other participants.
 - In poorly-structured conflict forms, identifying exactly who is doing the conflicting and who is being conflicted is a nightmare.
 You want to structure the questions to minimise this ambiguity.
 A form should definitely ask:

     - Are you (the conflict-specifier) a team or an adjudicator?